Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Introduction

-Most of the studies on non unitarity have been done considering the charge current (CC) measurements at the far detector of the long baseline neutrino experiments which generally measures $\nu_{\mu} \rightarrow \nu_e$ and $\nu_{\mu} \rightarrow \nu_{\mu}$ oscillations both in neutrino and anti-neutrino mode \cite{Escrihuela:2015wra, Dutta:2016vcc, Dutta:2016czj, Escrihuela:2016ube, Dutta:2016eks, Tang:2017khg}.
-Recently, neutral current measurements have been explored at DUNE \cite{Acciarri:2015uup} in the context of one light sterile neutrino \cite{Coloma:2017ptb, Gandhi:2017vzo}.
-Constraints on one light sterile neutrino has already been derived at DUNE and T2HK \cite{Abe:2015zbg} and can be found in \cite{ Berryman:2015nua, Choubey:2016fpi, Kelly:2017kch, Choubey:2017ppj}.
-But non unitarity framework is much more general than one extra light sterile neutrino.
+Most studies on NU have focussed on the CC measurements at the far detector of long-baseline neutrino experiments which generally measure $\nu_{\mu} \rightarrow \nu_e$ and $\nu_{\mu} \rightarrow \nu_{\mu}$ oscillations, both in neutrino and anti-neutrino mode \cite{Escrihuela:2015wra, Dutta:2016vcc, Dutta:2016czj, Escrihuela:2016ube, Dutta:2016eks, Tang:2017khg}.
+Recently, neutral current measurements have been explored at DUNE \cite{Acciarri:2015uup, Acciarri:2016ooe} in the context of one light sterile neutrino \cite{Coloma:2017ptb, Gandhi:2017vzo}.
+Constraints on one light sterile neutrino have already been derived at DUNE and T2HK \cite{Abe:2015zbg} and can be found in \cite{ Berryman:2015nua, Choubey:2016fpi, Kelly:2017kch, Choubey:2017ppj}.
+However, the larger NU framework is more general than the one encompassing just one extra light sterile neutrino.

-Here in this work, we have incorporated the neutral current measurements with the CC measurements to derive the model independent constraints on non unitary parameters.
-There already exists tight constraints on the non-uniatrity parameters that comes from weak interaction universality and lepton flavour violating processes (LFV) \cite{Fernandez-Martinez:2016lgt, Escrihuela:2015wra}.
-There are also model independent direct bounds on NU parameters coming from zero distance neutrino oscillations experiments such as NOMAD \cite{Astier:2001ck, Astier:2003gs} and neutrino oscillation experiments\cite{Parke:2015goa,Qian:2013ora}.
+In this work, we have incorporated NC measurements with CC measurements to derive constraints on NU parameters.
+Already there exist tight constraints on the NU parameters \cite{Antusch:2014woa, Fernandez-Martinez:2016lgt, Escrihuela:2015wra} that come from weak interaction universality and lepton flavor violating processes (LFV).
+There are also model independent direct bounds on NU parameters coming from a zero distance experiment such as NOMAD \cite{Astier:2001ck, Astier:2003gs} and neutrino oscillation experiments \cite{Parke:2015goa,Qian:2013ora}.
+In this work, we derive the complementary bounds on NU parameters in presence of NC measurements at DUNE.
+We also explore the effect of combining NC measurements with CC measurements at DUNE to probe the bounds.
+In addition to that, we quantify the bounds that come from T2HK and then combine it with DUNE to explore the enhanced effect.

-In this work, we derive the model independent complementary bounds on NU parameters specially focusing the diagonal elements in the light of DUNE \cite{Acciarri:2015uup, Acciarri:2016ooe} and T2HK \cite{Abe:2015zbg} experiments.
-The non-diagonal NU parameters are already very tightly constrained \cite{Antusch:2009pm, Fernandez-Martinez:2016lgt, Blennow:2016jkn}.
-We also discuss the role of neutral current measurements to constrain these NU parameters at DUNE.
-We have found that NC measurements at DUNE help us to constrain $\alpha_{33}$ parameter much better than the charged current process and hence it is possible to achieve better constraint on $\alpha_{33}$ over the existing direct bounds from the neutrino oscillation experiments.
-We have then combined both DUNE and T2HK experiments to measure the bounds on the NU parameters and have found that the combining the two experiments can improve the results further.